copperwater/xNetHack/doc/xnh-changelog-8.0.md

   things you can do with an item you select when looking at the inventory, under 'l', rather than the default behavior.
 - Kicking into empty air (which may strain a muscle) no longer wakes monsters.
+- Anti-magic fields no longer deal HP damage when magic resistant.
+They instead drain additional energy the more sources of magic resistance and half damage you have.

 ### Interface changes